About South Sutter Charter School

 - other forms of U.S. or foreign government-issued identification

 - affidavits from a parent/guardian or pediatrician

 - Other acceptable forms include, but are not limited to U.S. or foreign birth certificates

-- Immunization record – All students (In accordance with Senate Bill 277, please submit record of any immunizations received.
-Records will be accepted whether complete or incomplete.)
+- Immunization record – All students (In accordance with Senate Bill 277, please submit record of any immunizations received).

 - Health Exam – TK, Kindergarten and 1st grade students